Pyrdacor/Ambermoon/Files/Executables.md

 The second hunk contains a lot more stuff:
 - It starts with 8 signed bytes which give the X and Y offsets for adjacent 2D tiles based on the direction values.
 So 2 bytes for each direction.
 Basically they contain only the values -1, 0 or 1 of course.
 Directions are Up, Right, Down and Left in that order.
 - Then the same follows for 3D tiles.
 Here you can have 8 directions, so you'll find 16 bytes here.
 Directions are Up, UpRight, Right, DownRight, Down, DownLeft, Left and UpLeft in that order.
+- After that the text "schnism" is stored as a null-terminated string (8 bytes in total).
+- Then a pointer to that schnism test is stored as a relocatable absolute long address (so it is inside the reloc32 table).

 ## Texts and messages